 If you had a policy where you selected ‘No’ and have enabled the ‘Yes’ default, Jane will ignore the default and use the ‘No’ value on the CMS-1500s and EDIs that you generate.

 Please Note: If you do choose to default your Signature on File to Yes, it’s important that you do obtain your patient’s signature before billing for their visits.
 For specific questions on the importance of when and how to obtain your patient’s signature, it’s best to contact your regulating body or college.

 Interested in collecting your patient signatures using Jane’s intake form feature?
 If so, please have a look at the following guide document: Intake Form: Require Signature Setting

-Default Claim Information
+Default Policy Information

 You will have the option to adjust any default information at the time of visit should you need to make any changes.
 Jane gives you the option to remove a billing code, change a billing code, or add any additional billing codes.
-You can also add or remove diagnosis codes at the time of visit.
+You can also add or remove diagnosis codes at the time of the visit.

-For example, let’s say this patient typically has 97140 and 97710 with a $25.00 Co Pay responsibility each visit:
+For example, let’s say this patient typically has 97140 and 97710 with a $25.00 Co-Pay responsibility each visit:

 Using the “Add Billing Code..” search bar, start by searching for the first CPT, 97140.
 Once I’ve selected the CPT code, I can enter in any Diagnosis codes.